NEWS PROVIDED BY

 Idem Est Research & Advisory

-Australia Telecom Industry Market Report forecasts 55m mobile and fixed broadband subscribers by 2030
+Indonesia Telecom Industry Market Report forecasts 418m mobile and fixed broadband subscribers by 2030

-“Idem Est Research forecasts that mobile subscribers will reach 44 million by 2030 while the fixed broadband market to grow to half the pace of the last six years.
-Despite this, the telecommunications industry is expected to maintain revenue growth momentum, with an average growth rate of 1.8% from 2023 to 2030”, says Landry Fevre, Idem Est Research & Advisory’s Director.
+“Idem Est Research forecasts that mobile subscribers will reach 397 million by 2030, while the fixed broadband market penetration continues to remain below that of neighboring countries.
+The telecommunications industry is expected to maintain revenue growth momentum, with an average growth rate of 3.4% from 2023 to 2030,” says Landry Fevre, Director of Idem Est Research & Advisory.

 For media inquiries, please contact:

 Idem Est Research and Advisory is a boutique telecommunications and digital infrastructure market research and advisory.
 Idem Est Research provides leading telecoms research helping our clients stay updated on the latest telecoms sector and digital infrastructure developments.
 The reports provide analyses of mobile and broadband markets, capital expenditure, forecasts, key telecom trends and thematic such as 5G and telecoms digital infrastructure, as well as other statistics of the telco industry.

 Our independent approach allows us to place the trends and drivers fully into context and analyse the industry from different, unbiased perspectives.
 Alongside the facts and figures, Idem Est Research draws on three decades of experience to provide incisive commentary and analysis.
 This brings visibility to the business drivers, challenges, decision-making and future direction of the telecoms sector.